jasonccox/grav-theme-webfolio/README.md

 ### Advanced

-More stylistic elements of the site (e.g., colors, fonts, etc.) can be customized using the `css/custom.css` file within the theme.
+More stylistic elements of the site (e.g., colors, fonts, etc.) can be customized by adding a `css/webfolio.css` file inside your `user/` directory or using the `css/custom.css` file within the theme itself.
 Alternatively, you can edit `scss/variables.scss` and then recompile `scss/theme.scss` into `css-compiled/theme.min.scss` using Sass.

 > Webfolio provides several CSS classes and variables for you to use.
 Take a look inside `scss/util.scss` to see what they are.